Urge brands to end severance theft and union busting

 Attacks on labour laws, plant closures targeting unionised factories, and brands’ failure to perform human rights due diligence have systematically undermined worker protections and left workers in garment supply chains extremely vulnerable.
 Brands must protect workers’ right to organise and bargain collectively.

+First of all: sign the petitions above in solidarity with workers who were tricked out of their severance!
+But you can do more.
 We want to put workers' voices on blast; where better than in the clothes they made but weren't paid for?
-The QR code leads people to this action page!
+Download our labels with a QR code leading people to our action page and hide them in the stores of brands which have not been paying their workers.
 Please take pictures of your action and share them online, to amplify the workers' voices even more.